-With summer upon us and the risks of fleas and other parasites, such as ticks, increasing, here’s how to help you tell if your dog has fleas so you can avoid that panic and keep your dog (and home) flea-free.
+With summer upon us and the risks of fleas and other parasites, such as ticks, increasing, I find this very interesting and here’s how to help you tell if your dog has fleas so you can avoid that panic and keep your dog (and home) flea-free.

 Know where to look

 Groom your dog regularly and pay specific attention to flea hot-spot areas, such as around their head and back of their ears, along their back and at the base of their tail.

 Top tip from experts at FRONTLINE® Plus: “In the search for fleas, part the fur using a comb and inspect around the roots of the hairs.
 This is where fleas love to hide and where you will spot any tell-tale flea droppings (flea poo!).
 You can spot fleas, usually moving fast on your dog, by their dark brown colour.”

 Checking long haired & dark coated dogs for fleas

 If your dog has a dark, long or thick coat, groom them with a white towel to the side or underneath so loose hairs and potential flea dirt falls onto the white towel.

 Flea dirt can be easily identified because it looks like black pepper.
 If you notice these black specks on your dog, put some on white paper or kitchen roll and pour a spot of water on.
 If a halo of red appears around any of them, it’s flea dirt.